1shinjitsu1/Hybrid-3D-Representation/README.md

 # Hybrid Representation for 3D Animal Model

-This repository contains the implementation and experiments a bachelor thesis.
+This repository contains the implementation and experiments of a bachelor thesis.

 The work builds upon and extends **NeRF-Tex** and related 3D modeling approaches, focusing on hybrid representations for detailed 3D animal reconstruction.